adtzlr/felupe/docs/guide.md

 umat = fe.constitution.NeoHooke(mu=1, bulk=5)
 ```

-Felupe provides an adopted Integral Form class for the integration and the sparse matrix assemblage of axisymmetric problems.
+Felupe provides an adopted IntegralForm class for the integration and the sparse matrix assemblage of axisymmetric problems.
+It uses the additional information (e.g. radial coordinates at integration points) stored in `FieldAxisymmetric` to provide a consistent interface in comparison to classic IntegralForms.

 ```python

 r = fe.IntegralFormAxisymmetric(umat.P(F), u, dA).assemble()
 K = fe.IntegralFormAxisymmetric(umat.A(F), u, dA).assemble()
 ```

+To sum up, for axisymmetric problems use `FieldAxisymmetric` in conjunction with `IntegralFormAxisymmetric`.

 ## Supported Finite Elements
 FElupe supports lagrangian line, quad and hexaeder elements with arbitrary order polynomial basis functions.
 However, FElupe's mesh generation module is designed for linear and constant order elements only.
 For simulations with arbitrary order elements a user-defined mesh has to be provided.